http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 - Servlet (Tomcat or any other servlet container)
 - Vertx

+#### http4k-powered SSE Client

+Yet more SSE!
+Our work on the Model Context Protocol and Datastar modules led us to create a fully functioning Server-Sent Events client for http4k.
+It takes advantage of all the tricks that we've built up over the last few years, including automatic reconnection, tracing and security - we're pretty proud of it!

-#### Full protocol support using Virtual Threads
+#### Full Helidon protocol support using Virtual Threads

 We were very excited to see the release of Helidon 4.0 with support for virtual threads as a http4k v5 module, and we have expanded it to support SSE and WS as well.
-This is a game changer for the performance of reactive applications.
+This is a massive win for the performance of reactive applications.

 #### Simplified ServerConfig